 Variety!
 I truly love how varied my role is.
 I am in a very fortunate position in that I have been able to develop and drive forward new services and reimagine service design focusing on quality and sustainability.
 I love building relationships with partnership agencies & funders in the statutory and voluntary sector.
 These relationships have led to some amazing opportunities both for the charity and the clients that we support.

-I love that I am able to travel across the county and am able to manage services in all of the districts we support.
+I love that I am able to travel across the county and am able to develop services in all of the districts we support.
 My role is creative – our imagination is our only limit.
 If we are able to imagine something and work hard to develop this idea, then we can make it happen.

 What would you say for anyone thinking of applying to work with us?